[cabfpub] Code Signing Baseline Requirements

 After having had some time to mull over the Code Signing BRs at a higher

-stricter rules for code signing.
-The current draft imposes a number of
+being stricter rules for code signing.
+The current draft imposes a

-restrictions on subscribers, so subscribers ought to be involved in the
+number of restrictions on subscribers, so subscribers ought to be

-development.
-We want to ensure that such rules are wanted, understood and
+involved in the development.
+We want to ensure that such rules are

-towards the perspective of issuers, and I am not certain how well it
+skewed towards the perspective of issuers, and I am not certain how well

-benefits subscribers, and thus the ecosystem.
-Re-reading it from the point
+it benefits subscribers, and thus the ecosystem.
+Re-reading it from the

-of a subscriber, I see more issues with it (below).
-If the BRs are to
+point of a subscriber, I see more issues with it (below).
+If the BRs are

-mandate certain subscriber behavior, then we'd like to be assured that
+to mandate certain subscriber behavior, then we'd like to be assured

 Some possible course of actions: